kandadave/paint_calculator/README.md

 # The Paint Calculator

-A practical web application for generating paint quotations, built with HTML, CSS (Tailwind CSS), and JavaScript, featuring a live backend hosted on Render.com.
+A practical web application for generating paint quotations, built with HTML, CSS (Tailwind CSS), and JavaScript, featuring a live backend.

 By David Chumo